matthewjz-lyonsk6/notes/README.md

 4. Attend conferences and workshops: Attending tech conferences, meetups, workshops, seminars, online courses, webinars, e-books, tutorials, blogs and forums can help in learning new skills, getting to know the industry trends, networking with fellow professionals and staying updated.
 5. Collaborate with others: Programming is a social activity, so don't be afraid to reach out to others and collaborate on projects.
 This can lead to learning from experienced developers, making new connections,and even landing your next job.
 6. Keep a portfolio: Maintaining a GitHub or similar platform portfolio showcases your work and allows you to track your growth as an engineer.
 It also makes it easier for employers to find your code and evaluate your skills.

+# 2024-02-19
+- Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
+This will help you to be more efficient and productive in your coding endeavors.

+First, prioritize your tasks.
+When you are working on a project, it is essential to determine which tasks are most important and which can be completed later.
+By giving priority to the most critical tasks first, you can ensure that your project remains on track and that you aren't spending time on unimportant tasks that could be done later on.
+You can use a task management tool, such as Trello or Asana, to help keep track of your priorities and assignments.
+ - 来自Helpful Assistant
+Next, planning ahead is crucial.
+Before beginning a new project or task, take some time to plan out your approach.
+Think about the overall goal and how you will achieve it.
+Break down the project into smaller, manageable tasks and estimate how long each task will take to complete.
+Creating a detailed plan will ensure you stay on target and make better use of the time you have available.
+Additionally, keep in mind any potential roadblocks or challenges you may encounter and plan for them ahead of time.